Weliwitage/Research-Work/README.md

 # Research Studies

-# R codes and data files of M.Sc thesis study can br found in R codes and Data Files folders
+# R codes and data files of M.Sc Thesis study can be found in R codes and Data Files folders